entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 We've tested a variety of Kubernetes implementations, including Minikube, Minishift, CodeReady Containers, K3s, and Microk8s, to find the optimal combination of low cpu/memory usage, fast startup times, and minimal configuration.
 After downloading the necessary files, we'll have our own instance of Kubernetes up and running in <60 seconds.

 ::: tip What's Needed to Run Kubernetes?
 Kubernetes is a container orchestrator designed to manage a server cluster.
 It requires at least one master node running a Linux OS.
-We'll be using Multipass to create a lightweight Ubuntu VM in seconds.
+A lightweight ubuntu VM can be created in seconds with Multipass.
 Choosing a Type 1 hypervisor eliminates a guest OS, maximizing speed and performance.
 :::

 ### Install Kubernetes